kleph/dcos-docs/1.10/metrics/index.md

 ## Overview
 DC/OS provides these types of metrics:

 * **Host:** metrics about the specific node which is part of the DC/OS cluster.
-  * **Container:** metrics about cgroup allocations from tasks running in Mesos or Docker containerizers.
+* **Container:** metrics about cgroup allocations from tasks running in the DC/OS [Universal Container Runtime](/docs/1.10/deploying-services/ucr/) or [Docker Engine](/docs/1.10/deploying-services/docker-containerizer/) runtime.
-  * **Application:** metrics about a specific application running inside the DC/OS Universal [container runtime](/docs/1.10/deploying-services/containerizers/).
+* **Application:** metrics about a specific application running inside the Universal Container Runtime.

 The [Metrics API](/docs/1.10/metrics/metrics-api/) exposes these areas.